osohq/oso/docs/getting-started/roles/index.rst

 ----------

-Lets say you have a ``User`` class and a ``Widget`` class and you want to assign users a role for a widget like "OWNER" or "User".
+Lets say you have a ``User`` class and a ``Widget`` class and you want to assign users a role for a widget like "OWNER" or "USER".
 Using the roles library you can generate a ``WidgetRole`` model which allows you to assign a user a role for a ``Widget``.
 The schema for this new model's table looks like this.